MarioGzSl/MarioGzSl/README.md

 # Hi!
 Nice to meet you.

 I'm a Full Stack Software Developer with a passion for building web applications and solving problems.
-I'm currently working as a Software Engineer at @Microsoft in Redmond, Washington.
+I'm currently working as a Software Engineer based in Redmond, Washington.

 ---